nikita-rathod654/projects/README.md

 # projects
 📁 A curated collection of my frontend, React, backend and MERN stack projects built while learning.

-# 🧠 Web Development Practice Projects
+# 🧠 Web Development Projects

 This repository contains all my learning and practice projects
 as I prepare to become a Full Stack Developer (MERN Stack).